zauberware/rails-devise-graphql/README.md

 - Postgresql Server as db connector

 ## Dependencies
-This boilerplate works like a charm with the following gems:
+This boilerplate works like a charm with the following gemset:
 - pg
 - devise
 - graphql